Jill Preminger, Ph.D.

-Dr. Purvis is Chief of the Audiology and Speech Pathology Service at the V. A. Medical Center in Louisville as well as Chief of Audiology at Ireland Army Community Hospital , Ft.
-Knox , Kentucky and Tricare Audiology Clinic at the Kentucky Air National Guard Base, Louisville , Kentucky .
+Dr. Purvis is Chief of the Audiology and Speech Pathology Service at the V. A. Medical Center in Louisville, Kentucky.
 His main clinical interests are in the area of diagnostic assessment of the auditory and vestibular system, hearing conservation and professional issues.
-Dr. Purvis has served as Chair of both the Kentucky and California Audiology and Speech-Language Pathology licensure boards.
-He has served on numerous ASHA boards and committees and is currently serving Coordinator of the Audiology and Hearing Science Assembly of the ASHA Legislative Council.
+Dr. Purvis has served as Chair of both the Kentucky and California Audiology and Speech-Language Pathology licensure boards and is currently a member of the Kentucky Board of Audiology and Speech-Language Pathology.
+He has served on numerous ASHA boards and committees and is currently serving on the Committee on Nominations and Elections.
+He also is a member of the Board of Directors of the National Council of State Boards of Examiners for Speech-Language Pathology and Audiology.
 Dr. George Purvis CV [PDF]

 John Greer Clark, Ph.D.

 Assistant Professor, University of Cincinnati

 John Greer Clark, Ph.D., holds an adjunct faculty appointment at the University of Louisville, is an assistant professor at the University of Cincinnati and president of Clark Audiology, LLC, a private practice in Middletown, OH.
 A past Chair of the American Board of Audiology and a past President of the Academy of Rehabilitative Audiology, he has authored, co-authored or co-edited a number of textbooks and articles on hearing loss and hearing help.
 His primary research interests are adult audiologic rehabilitation, hearing loss management counseling, and animal audiology.